MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-live-events.md

 ---
 # Live events in Yammer

 To bring the members of a community together centered around an event, Yammer group admins can host a live video event including Yammer conversations before, during, and after the event.
 Live events can be held in a public group to reach all employees or in a private group so that only those with membership in the group can participate.

+> [!TIP]
+> Do you have a question about or need help with live events?
+Contact our [Live Events Assistance team](https://resources.techcommunity.microsoft.com/live-events/assistance/) to get started!

 This article lists the Yammer network requirements, licenses, and permissions for organizing and participating in live events.